skorovodkin/socket.io-php-emitter/README.md

 socket.io-php-emitter
 =====================

-A PHP implementation of socket.io-emitter.
+A PHP implementation of socket.io-emitter with namespace support.

 This project requires a Redis client for PHP.
 If you dont have the [PECL Redis](https://github.com/nicolasff/phpredis) installed, the emitter will default to using [TinyRedisClient](https://github.com/ptrofimov/tinyredisclient).
 You can, however, pass in any Redis client that supports a `publish` method.